J-Pierce/NC-News-DB/README.md

     npm install

-To fishish the setup you will need to make the environment files documented **below**.
+To finish the setup you will need to make the environment files documented **below**.
 Once this is done the databases can be seeded by running in your terminal:

     npm run setup-dbs
     npm run seed